ivoyager/ivoyager-changelogs/README.md

 * Added leading underscore to ivoyager "virtual" functions: `_extension_init()` and `_project_init()`.
 (Note: subclasses can override, unlike Godot virtual functions.)
 * Changes in TableReader "build_" function signatures; renamed "conv_" functions to "convert_".
 * Renamed ProjectBuilder dictionaries to be more consistent with file system directories.
+* Removed Global arrays "camera_info" and "mouse_target".
+Info from these are contained in new VisualsHelper class.

 ## Bug fixes
 * Fixes to mouse_filter in various GUIs (was preventing selection of Iapetus).